WHAT TO EXPECT: YOUR UPPER ENDOSCOPY

 A flexible endoscope with a brightly lighted tip is gently guided through your esophagus, stomach, and early small bowel.
 The images are viewed on a video screen by your gastroenterologist.
 During EGD, your physician can pass instruments through the endoscope allowing for tissue biopsies, polyp removal, medication administration, tissue dilation, and laser or heat therapy.

 By now, your physician has recommended you undergo EGD.
 You will receive written instructions in the mail prior to your examination regarding the preparation.
-You should not eat or drink for six hours prior to your exam.
-Specific instructions can be found on our website at www.idahogastro.com.
+You should not eat any solid foods for at least 8 hours prior to your procedure.
+You should not drink any fluids for at least 4 hours prior to your procedure.
+Click HERE to find detailed instructions.

 EGD is an outpatient procedure unless you are currently hospitalized, so you can expect to return home the same day of the procedure.
 When you arrive the day of your EGD, an IV will be placed into your arm or hand.
 Your medical history will be reviewed and you will have an opportunity to speak with your physician prior to starting the test.
 A specially trained endoscopy nurse will administer medications to induce relaxation.
 Your nurse will constantly monitor your vital signs while your physician performs your examination.